-As much as parents plan ahead, there are times when back up and short-notice care is required, such as the illness of your caregiver, stay-at-home spouse or child, when your regular program or center is closed, when you're between caregiving arrangements or other times when you need to be at work and your regular care is not available.
-Harvard employees have access to backup care options to assist you in those situations.
+As much as parents plan ahead, there are times when back-up and short-notice care is required, such as the illness of your caregiver, stay-at-home spouse/partner or child, when your regular program or center is closed, when you're between caregiving arrangements or other times when you need to be at work and your regular care is not available.
+Harvard employees have access to back-up care options to assist you in those situations.

-Eligible employees can be reimbursed up to $350 per year for backup care you choose, including care provided by a friend, neighbor, relative, other in-home provider, or licensed child care center through the SOURCE program.
-Benefits-eligible employees with a full-time equivalent annual salary of less than $70,000 (FTE) are eligible.
+Eligible employees can be reimbursed up to $350 per year for back-up care you choose, including care provided by a friend, neighbor, relative, other in-home provider, or licensed child care center through the SOURCE program.
+Benefits-eligible employees with a full-time equivalent annual salary of less than $75,000 (FTE) are eligible.

-- Harvard Student Employment Office: If you are not eligible to use the WATCH portal, you can search for babysitters using the Harvard Student Employment Office website.
+Harvard Student Employment Office: You can search for babysitters using the Harvard Student Employment Office website.
 Under “Employers” in the right column, select the link to “Hiring for Household Help.”

 If you have questions, please contact Harvard’s Office of Work/Life at email@example.com or 617-495-4100.